aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 * Type ``vegasdm`` from any command prompt.

+.. figure:: images/VPM_DM.png
+   :alt: VPM Data Monitor

-Below is a screenshot of the data monitor looks.
+   This is a screenshot of the data monitor looks.
 Data for Bank A is selected in this example, but all eight banks are active.
 The chart recorder shows proper input values of approximately -20 dB.
 The histograms of 8-bit ADC output values are also in an acceptable range, with a FWHM of approximately 30 counts.

-.. figure:: images/VPM_DM.png

 The top panel shows the input power level in chart recorder form for both polarization channels. *The target